cjordanball/Nodology/Node_Notes.md

 ### Starting Node
 1. One of the very first things we can do with Node is, at the terminal, type in the command **node**.
 This creates a node process, and starts a **repl**, which stands for "read, eval, print loop".
 The repl keeps node open, the process does not immediately close.
-When we type something in at the standard in (*i.e.*, the console), the node process takes the input, evaluates it, and prints the return value, if any to the standard out.
+When we type something in at the **standard in**con (*i.e.*, the console), the node process takes the input, evaluates it, and prints the return value, if any to the standard out.
 Consider the following:
     ```node
     > console.log(10);
     ```